 JW's are required to be loyal to Jehovah AND the Watchtower organization.

-The Watchtower predicts that all other faiths, belief systems, and religions will be destroyed by God.
+Jehovah's Witnesses predicted that all other faiths, belief systems, and religions will be destroyed by God.
 They accuse the Clergy for misleading the people.
 They say that they're the only ones who have any scriptural hope of being saved.
 Watchtower Sept 1989

 Even though they make boastful claims of being God's 'channel of communication', on rare occasions they have admitted having no divine inspiration.
 This means that some or all of what they teach could be incorrect.
-Even though the Watchtower could be wrong about absolutely everything, they disfellowship and shun those who disagree as if those who leave are wicked.
+Even though the organization could be wrong about absolutely everything, they disfellowship and shun those who disagree as if those who leave are wicked.
 1 Cor 5:1-13.
 This has destroyed millions of families and friendships.
 Luke 6:27-41; Matthew 7:3-5

 There's nothing wrong with loving a religion.
 There's nothing wrong with disagreeing with other religions either.
 In a free society everyone can freely express their opinions.
 However when a religion makes it their mission to warn the world about God's judgment if people don't join their church, now they're using God as a tool to control JW's with fear.